BeatnCode/PedalinoMini/README.md

 ## ✨ Key Modifications

-- **Fix for sequence step+/-**: original version did not work as expected
+- **fix for sequence step+/-**: original version did not work as expected
-- **Sequence action: "Set Pedal Latch Status"**: sequence can be used to open preset with MIDI PC and recall status of effects
+- **sequence action: "Set Pedal Latch Status"**: sequence can be used to open preset with MIDI PC and recall status of effects
-- **Pedal action: "Sequence Step Repeat"**: repeat current sequence step
+- **pedal action: "Sequence Step Repeat"**: repeat current sequence step
-- **Sequence action: "Set Last Bank"**: jump back to last bank
+- **sequence action: "Set Last Bank"**: jump back to last bank
 - **2nd action for analog input EXP1/2**: used to toggle wah wah on/off if input pin is pulled up
-- **Display modifications/improvements**: 3 + 4 action names, adapt font size to bank name length
+- **display modifications/improvements**: 3 + 4 action names, adapt font size to bank name length
-- **Bluetooth**: unstable with iPad/AUM (?)
+- **control display latch status indicator"**: ';' before action/bank name to disable latch status on display

 ---